Why See a Nurse Practitioner Instead of a Doctor?

 Nurse practitioners provide a broad range of health care services.
-They provide care with the emphasis on health that focuses on the individual as well as the family.
+They provide care with an emphasis on health that focuses on the individual as well as the family.
 They support patients in making decisions about their health care and offer guidance in making healthy lifestyle choices.

 - Working alongside the GPs in the practice.
 The NP will see a similar range of problems.